 The Denver Urban Semester (DUS) is designed to provide a three-pronged experience of classroom instruction, living in community, and internships.
-Students spend 24 to 40 hours per week at an internship and take 1 to 3 classes for a total of 12-18 credits.
+Students spend 24 to 40 hours per week at a student teaching/practicum/internship site and take 1 to 3 classes for a total of 12-18 credits.
 (GEN335)